Winnetka station

-Winnetka is a station on Metra's Union Pacific North Line located in Winnetka, Illinois.
+Winnetka is a station on Metra's Union Pacific North Line in Winnetka, Illinois.
 Winnetka station, located at 754 Elm Street in Winnetka, is 16.6 mi away from Ogilvie Transportation Center, the inbound terminus of the Union Pacific North Line.
-In Metra's zone-based fare structure, Winnetka is in zone D. As of 2018, Winnetka is the 68th busiest of Metra's 236 non-downtown stations, with an average of 754 weekday boardings.
+In Metra's zone-based fare structure, Winnetka is in zone 3.
+As of 2018, Winnetka is the 68th busiest of Metra's 236 non-downtown stations, with an average of 754 weekday boardings.

 Winnetka station is located in a below-grade trench.
 The platforms are accessible via stairs from Elm and Oak Streets and a passenger bridge.
-An elevator for handicapped access is also located on the passenger bridge.
+An elevator for accessibility is also located on the passenger bridge.
 The station consists of two side platforms which serve two tracks.
 A station house is located at street level; the station house is open from 5:15 A.M. to 1:15 P.M., and tickets are sold on weekdays.
 Parking is available in a lot adjacent to the station house.
 The Green Bay Trail, a hiking and bicycle trail, runs east of and parallel to the railroad tracks at Winnetka and can be accessed from the inbound platform.

-As of April 25, 2022, Winnetka is served by all 35 trains in each direction on weekdays, by all 13 trains in each direction on Saturdays, and by all nine trains in each direction on Sundays.
-On weekdays, seven outbound trains terminate at Winnetka, and six inbound trains originate from this station.
+As of September 20, 2025, Winnetka is served by all 71 trains (35 inbound and 36 outbound) on weekdays, and by all 30 trains (15 in each direction) on weekends and holidays.
+On weekdays, four outbound trains terminate at Winnetka, and two inbound trains originate from this station.
+During the summer concert season, an extra weekend train to Ravinia Park station also stops here.